-Adopting a theory of the sociology of health professions, this unique text explores the sociological, economic, political and philosophical pressures that have shaped the professions.
+Adopting theory from the sociology of health professions, this unique text explores the sociological, economic, political and philosophical pressures that have shaped the professions.
 Drawing on case studies and examples from occupations including optometrists, occupational therapists and physiotherapists to emerging vocations, including pedorthists and allied health assistants, this book offers an innovative comparison of allied health professions in Australia and Britain.

 By telling the story of their past, this original book prepares the allied health professions for a new and different future.

-“A timely book that offers a thoughtful, sociologically-informed, comparative analysis and shines a much needed light on the professional project of Allied Health in the UK and Australia.”
+“A timely book that offers a thoughtful, sociologically-informed, comparative analysis and shines a much-needed light on the professional project of Allied Health in the UK and Australia.”
 Catherine Pope, University of Oxford

-Alan Borthwick (OBE) is Emeritus Professor at the School of Health Sciences at the University of Southampton, UK and Adjunct Professor at the School of Health and Human Sciences at Southern Cross University in Australia.
+Alan Borthwick OBE is Emeritus Professor at the School of Health Sciences at the University of Southampton, UK and Adjunct Professor at the School of Health and Human Sciences at Southern Cross University in Australia.
 Alan is an allied health professional and sociologist.